TaserudConsulting/jsonresume-nix/README.md

 to clone the template to use this flake.

-In there you get a `defaultPackage` that determines the theme to use.
+In there you get a `builder` that determines the theme to use.
 To build it you can just run `nix build .#builder` and execute the result like `./result` which will build `resume.nix` into a HTML output.
 Note that it's required that this `flake.nix` is part of a git repository and that you at least stage the `flake.nix` file to be able to build.

 To change the theme used you'd just change the `defaultPackage` used, to list available packages you just run: